-What’s the best way to pay off credit cards?
+What’s the best way to pay off credit cards fast?
 Let us count the ways.

 The Great Recession may have slowed them down, but Americans are once again piling up credit card debt as the economy improves.